JeffersonLab/rfClassifier/docsrc/source/admin_guide/certified_install.rst

     cd ../
     tar -czf rf_classifier_v<version_number>.tar.gz rf_classifier_v<version_number>

-As a reminder, somewhere in here you will need to update the audit stuff.
-The documentation expects to find it in a directory named "audit" one level up from the documentation root.

 Finally, you will need to create links to any supported models.
 If this is the first install, there aren't yet any models, and you will need to continue in Model Install Guide below.
 Remember, the links should include in their name